Another Atmospheric River-Fueled Storm to Bring Widespread Rain in Southern California

 What to Know

-- Light showers are likely early Tuesday before more significant rainfall in the afternoon and evening.
+- Light showers arrived Tuesday before more significant rainfall in the afternoon and evening.

 - Flood watches are possible in the Los Angeles County mountains.